fbpx

 Affected cats (K/K or “Affected”) arise when affected or carrier cats are mated with each other.
 Since carrier cats remain healthy though, and since affected cats may not necessarily be detected until they are a few years of age, the potential exists for both carrier and affected cats to have significant numbers of litters before the disease is identified.

 As it is a disease fairly common in Bengals, ethical breeders need to test their mating cats to know exactly what kind of cross they do and always to avoid crossing two cats carrying for the disease, because if they cross 2 carrier cats, some kittens will have the disease that will appear once the cat is already in their new home.
+So if we test all our breeding cats, why do we use cats that carry one copy of this recessive disease?
+If breeding cats would only be selected by checking if they carry or not, we could reduce the genetic pool very fast, and as long as parents are tested and matings are planned accordingly, we can keep selecting for traits we also prioritize such as character or beauty traits without jeopardizing the health of any litter.